Hoya Plants Problems and Solutions

 -Use neem oil, check plants frequently, keep leaves clean, apply rubbing alcohol, steer clear of overwatering, and introduce natural predators to ward off aphids, mealybugs, and spider mites.

 -Aphid infestations can be avoided by maintaining target plants well-watered, fertilized, and healthy, as well as by eliminating host weeds and neglected, stressed plants.
-Aphid infestations originate locally, aphids can be sprayed with organic garlic and chili sprays, squished with fingers and thumb, or eliminated from plants with a water jet.
+Moreover, aphid infestations originate locally, aphids can be sprayed with organic garlic and chili sprays, squished with fingers and thumb, or eliminated from plants with a water jet.

 -Most “soft” insecticides and biological agents, which are easily accessible to home gardeners, can be used to control mealybugs.